jmfrancklab/pyspecdata/README.rst

 * Automatic error propagation.

-* Reading and writing to HDF5.
+* Reading and writing to HDF5 (with names and values of axis labels).

 * The code is written so that it can be integrated into a LaTeX lab notebook.
 The same code that generates pop-up windows with plots from the command line can be embedded into a Latex document.
 Extension to other output formats, such as HTML or markdown, should be relatively straightforward.